 Did you know that 62 percent of data breaches came from the financial service sector in 2019?

-As one of the most at-risk industries, it’s vital your financial organisation creates a watertight data security policy, for both the sake of your business and your clients.
+As one of the most at-risk industries, it’s vital your financial organisation creates a watertight data security policy, for both the sake of your business and your clients

 But, as connectivity continues to increase, so does the burden on businesses to ensure that client data is protected.
 However, it’s easier said than done.
 Many SMBs face the challenge of securing masses of sensitive client data while having limited resources to do so.

 Fortunately, there are proactive and inexpensive measures you can execute and maintain to create a comprehensive data security policy and approach.
+Then, you can protect your business from cyber threats and stay the right side of financial regulations.

 So, where does your business start?